Tim-Boes/DockerGuide/readme.md

 docker attach <container name>
 ```

-### If you successfully attached you can just start your coding shenanigans as usual on this fresh Container :peach:
+### If you successfully attached you can just start your coding shenanigans as usual on this fresh Container

 ### If your Container is not running and not really responding you may check the **COMMAND** section in the `docker ps -a` output.
 If the Container is first started by the `run` action and its **COMMAND** is for example "/hello", then the Container will start and run this Command and afterwards close, because it has finished its function